Korean noodles are full of flavors and foods that deliver healthy benefits such as probiotics. A vegetarian spicy noodle bowl in less than 30 minutes.

 With cold and flu season upon us, the best defense may be good gut health.
-Since much of our immune health begins in the gut, this month’s Recipe Redux Challenge is on healthy, delicious recipes to bolster gut health.
+Since much of our immune health begins in the gut, this recipe is about bolstering gut health.

 This is one hot topic!
 The National Institutes of Health is conducting a Human Microbiome Project to examine the role gut bacteria plays on health and disease.
 It’s not yet well understood, but research suggests that bacteria may play a role in developing diabetes, ulcerative colitis, Crohn’s disease, type 2 diabetes, obesity, cancer, allergies and rheumatoid arthritis.

 Each of us has a different mix of bacteria, which in turn influences our health.
-Food choices, physical activity, lifestyle, environmental factors, and even the way you were born, impact a person’s microbiota.
+Food choices, physical activity, lifestyle, environmental factors, and even the way you were born, impact a person’s microbiota which make up the microbiome.
 Essential for health, they produce vitamins, break down food into the nutrients we need, teach our immune system how to recognize invaders and produce compounds that help fight off disease-causing bacteria.

 Because these foods are so valuable in helping you livebest, I created a free, 5-day challenge you can join by clicking this link.
 You’ll get tips and tools, resources and recipes to create your own roadmap to meet your fiber goals.
 Don’t ya?
 Won’t ya?
 Seriously, it’s only 5 days 😉

 - This isn’t “pasta as usual.”
 The flavors are robust and the ingredients feed your gut bacteria.

 - It’s full of dark green, leafy vegetables.
 A type many of us fall short on, these are powerful vegetables with potassium, folate, fiber, and carotenoids that help with cancer protection.

 - In less than 30 minutes and one cooking pot, you have a meal that is full of flavor and delivers healthy benefits.